rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

     }
 ```

-Finally, if we pay attention in the keepalived config file  are that all nodes within the API vrrp instance instance have the same priority, and weight based in the same template (located in the static-pod-resources) and for this reason the load balancing of the VIP are treated equally in terms of priority.
+Finally, if we pay attention to the keepalived config file, we see that all nodes within the API vrrp instance have the same priority and weight, based on the same template (located in the static-pod-resources), and for this reason the load balancing of the VIP is treated equally in terms of priority.

 ```bash
 [root@ocp-bastion manu]# for i in $(kubectl get nodes -o wide | grep master | awk '{ print $6 }');do ssh -i id_rsa core@$i "hostname && cat /etc/keepalived/keepalived.conf | egrep 'priority|weight'"; done